Frank-U-Francis/Frank-U-Francis/README.md

 - 👀 I’m interested in Microcontrollers, firmware and software
 - 🌱 I’m currently learning about programming on assembler, VHDL, Python3, C++ and C# languajes
 - 💞️ I’m looking to collaborate on design embedded systems
-- 📫 How to reach me jmoraleso1602@alumno.ipn.mx
+- 📫 How to reach me jmoraleso1602@alumno.ipn.mx or morales.orozco.jose.francisco@gmail.com

 <!---
 Frank-U-Francis/Frank-U-Francis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.